-2. Prejudices/Myths about the mentioned group
+b) Prejudices/Myths about the mentioned group

 There are several prejudices about this group.

-Labelling this group with unpleasant terms such as ""psycho," "lunatic," "crazy," etc. is one of the most common situations.
+Labelling this group with unpleasant terms such as ""psycho", "lunatic", "crazy", etc. is one of the most common situations.
 Also, thoughts about these groups as "evil ones" or "deprived" are quite common.
-People usually use this term to stigmatize others who suffer from any mental or psychological disorders.
-Using such broad terms demeans not only the uniqueness of the psychological issue but also the value of each person with such a problem.
+People usually use this term to stigmatize others who suffer from any kind of mental or psychological disorders.
+Using such broad terms not only demeans the uniqueness of the psychological issue but also the value of each person with such an issue.